dmann99/tts-twitchbot/README.md

  This bot uses twitchio.ext to interact with a Twitch channel and pyttsx3 to speak text on your local computer.

- If you are a streamer you can incorporate this speech into your streams by capturing your PC's Desktop audio output.
+ If you are a streamer you can incorporate speech chatroom commands into your streams by capturing your PC's Desktop audio output.

 # Environment Preparation
 ##1) Install python3